Corsicana, Texas: Economy

 Corsicana was the home of Tradewest, a coin-arcade and video game company founded in 1986.
-Tradewest was known for such Nintendo Entertainment System classics as "Double Dragon" and "Battletoads".
-Tradewest later became Williams Entertainment (known for the Mortal Kombat series) in 1994, then Midway Home Entertainment after an acquisition from WMS Industries.
+Tradewest was known for publishing such Nintendo Entertainment System classics as "Double Dragon" and "Battletoads".
+Tradewest was acquired by WMS Industries in 1994, becoming Williams Entertainment briefly before becoming Midway Home Entertainment in 1996 after the spin-off of Midway Games.
 The Corsicana offices were closed by Midway in late 2002.

 Schools

 Corsicana is home to Navarro College, which offers associate degrees and is also a satellite facility of Texas A&M University-Commerce, through which students can receive bachelor's and graduate degrees.
-Navarro College came to international prominence in 2020 owing to its dominant coed cheerleading team, which was featured that year in a Netflix docuseries centering on the team's preparation for the National Cheerleaders Association national championships in Daytona Beach, Florida.
+Navarro College came to international prominence in 2020 owing to its dominant coed cheerleading team, which was featured that year in the Netflix docuseries Cheer. centering on the team's preparation for the National Cheerleaders Association national championships in Daytona Beach, Florida.
 The cheerleading squad is currently coached by Monica Aldama, who, since 2000, has led the Bulldogs to 14 championships in their division, as well as five "Grand National" designations (for the highest overall score in competition that year).

 The Corsicana Independent School District (CISD) has an enrollment over 6,500 students.
 Five CISD schools have been lauded by the Texas Education Agency (TEA): Bowie, Fannin, Carroll, and Navarro Elementary Schools and Drane Intermediate School all achieved "recognized" status.

 Collins Middle School and Corsicana High School were rated "academically acceptable" by the TEA.
 The CISD received Academically Acceptable status from the state.

 Corsicana also has one private school, James L. Collins Catholic School, for kindergarten through eighth grade.
 Founded in 1953 by a bequest from its namesake benefactor, the school today has an enrollment of 270 students.